harrisoncramer/harrisoncramer.me/src/markdown-pages/migrating-from-gatsby-to-astro.md

 tsconfig.json
 ```

 Astro has an excellent CLI utility, too.
-When I wanted to add Tailwind to my project, all I had to do was run a single terminal command: `npx astro add tailwind` which sets up the CSS imports and installs the dependencies for me.
+When I wanted to add Tailwind to my project, all I had to do was run a single terminal command: `npx astro add tailwind` which set up the CSS imports and installed the dependencies for me.

-I've also found Astro is _faster_ to reload and rebuild locally in development than Gatsby is.
-It's built on top of Vite, which is my bundler of choice, and which is nice because the APIs are very familiar.
-The total configuration for Astro is just 15 lines of pure, relatively readable Typescript:
+I've also found Astro is _faster_ to rebuild locally than Gatsby is.
+It's built on top of Vite, which is my preferred bundler.
+This is also nice because the APIs are very familiar.
+The total configuration for Astro is just 15 lines of pure, readable Typescript:

 ```typescript
 import { defineConfig } from 'astro/config';